-The most common fatal mistake that is done by directors when closing their limited company by sending a strike off form to Companies House.
+Limited companies make a common mistake that is done by directors when closing their limited company by sending a strike-off form to Companies House.

 When a director or the directors decide to bring the business to an end, there are several compliance issues to be carried out so as to prevent tax compliance issues in future.